 “God made them as stubble to our swords.” –Oliver Cromwell

-Cromwell was a viciously effective soldier and rabid anti-Catholic is without question.
-That he killed thousands of Irish is without question.
+Cromwell was a viciously effective soldier and rabid anti-Catholic that killed thousands of Irish is without question.
 Apologists of the Lord Protector say, that his tactics were “the norm” for warfare in the 1600s.
 Intriguingly, the most hated and reviled man in Irish history regularly features in lists of great Englishmen of all time, mainly because he is often perceived as the Father of English democracy.

 Cromwell told dispossessed Irish landowners and Catholics that they could go to “Hell or Connacht.”
 (Connacht is the western province of Ireland, which the Irish Tourist Board will tell you accurately is one of the most beautiful places on earth.
 However, poor and relatively barren land, particularly at that time, offered little sustenance and opportunity for dwellers.)